japila-books/apache-spark-internals/docs/storage/DiskBlockManager.md

 Internally, getAllBlocks takes the <<getAllFiles, block files>> and returns their names (as `BlockId`).

-getAllBlocks is used when BlockManager is requested to xref:storage:BlockManager.adoc#getMatchingBlockIds[find IDs of existing blocks for a given filter].
+getAllBlocks is used when BlockManager is requested to storage:BlockManager.md#getMatchingBlockIds[find IDs of existing blocks for a given filter].

 == [[stop]] `stop` Internal Method